Moe1369/nix-fleet/README.md

 Both aliases are available as `rebuild` and `rebuild-from-gitea` in the shell.
 All hosts run automatic upgrades every Sunday at 04:00, followed by a garbage collection at 04:30 (generations older than 7 days are deleted).

+A GitHub Actions workflow runs daily at 23:00 UTC to update all flake inputs and commit the resulting `flake.lock` back to the repo.
+This means hosts pick up fresh inputs on their next automatic upgrade.
+The workflow can also be triggered manually via `workflow_dispatch`.

 ## Nix cache

 Private binary cache via [garnix.io](https://garnix.io).